mhasanlab/Automobile-Shop-Database/README.md

 # Automobile-Shop-Database
-In this small database project I try to create a automobile shop management system.
-This database is parfect for practice SQL queries.
-You are wellcome to download and improve this database project.
+In this MS SQL Database project I am creating an Automobile Shop Management System database.
+On this Database project I have tried to apply all the functions of MS SQL.